Amesbury's Progress on Expanding Housing Choice for All

 Housing Production Plan (HPP) Update: A HPP is necessary for monitoring changes in the City’s stock of affordable housing units and for identifying opportunities to create additional affordable housing to meet the needs of Amesbury residents.
 The State’s Chapter 40B sets a 10% affordable housing goal for communities.
 Those under this threshold can receive proposals for affordable housing developments that can be approved by Zoning Boards of Appeals (ZBA) under flexible zoning.
 Consisting of a housing needs and demand assessment, analysis of development constraints and opportunities, and housing goals and strategies to achieve them, HPPs serves as a guide for communities that are under the 10% threshold.
 Once the HPP is locally adopted and state approved, it can be certified by the Massachusetts of Housing and Community Development (DHCD), if the municipality demonstrates progress in in producing affordable housing.
 Having a certified HPP means the ZBA can deny a comprehensive permit for a specified period of time.
 DHCD provides guidelines for developing the Housing Production Plan.

 The HPP complements the Master Plan housing element: while the Master Plan presents long-range goals and policies and recommends implementation strategies on a ten-year horizon, the Housing Production Plan focuses on shorter-term strategies and actions that can be accomplished in the five-year period of the plan.

-Every five years the City prepares a Housing Production Plan, Amesbury last updated its HHP in 2018.
+Every five years the City prepares a Housing Production Plan (HPP).
+Amesbury last updated its HHP in 2018.
 The Merrimack Valley Planning Commission is currently working with the City on the HPP as part of a regional Housing Production Plan effort.